Expanding Your Training Skills and Knowledge

 If you are teaching the technical aspects of web accessibility, you should generally have a deep understanding of HTML and web design.

-As an accessibility trainer, you must be able to get 'under the hood' of a web page and into the HTML code.
+As an accessibility trainer, you often must be able to get 'under the hood' of a web page and into the HTML code.
 Although having a working knowledge of common web development software programs are important, many of the accessibility fixes and techniques cannot be accomplished through software programs alone.
 An intimate knowledge of HTML is one of the most valuable skills you can have.

 Expanding Your Skills and Knowledge